 If your skin is itchy, red, painful, or pus-filled, you may have a skin infection.
 Don’t wait for it to get worse or until you spread it to someone else.
-Come into NAG Clinics, with locations in Texas City and Pasadena, Texas, to get your skin infection diagnosed and treated.
+Come into NAG Clinics, with a location in Texas City, Texas, to get your skin infection diagnosed and treated.
 With lab testing facilities on-site, NAG Clinics can figure out what’s bothering you and send you on your way with medication the same day you visit.
 Book an appointment today over the phone or using the online booking tool.

 Skin infections qualify as any skin condition caused by bacteria, a virus, a parasite, or fungus.

 Bacterial skin infections are caused by bacteria that most likely entered the body through a scratch or cut.
 They usually start off as little red bumps, and grow slowly in size.
 Examples of bacterial skin infections include:

 Viral skin infections are diverse and range drastically in their seriousness.
 Usually, they spread via skin-to-skin contact.
 Examples of common viral skin infections include:

 Parasitic skin infections are caused by parasites that raid the surface of the skin, and sometimes make it into the bloodstream.
 Skin infections can come from the following conditions and parasites: